 A Rough Guide To Watford

-It's changed a little since we visited them a few years ago back in the Championship as those who went to the last game we played there will testify and indeed has now completely changed since they first got into the top flight back in the 1980's, the only thing that remains since those days is the location of the pitch with there now being four new stands built over the past three decades.
+It's changed gradually over the years and indeed has now completely changed since they first got into the top flight back in the 1980's, the only thing that remains since those days is the location of the pitch with there now being four new stands built over the past three decades.

-The newest stand opened in 2014 is called The Sir Elton John stand and it doesnt take Rocket Man Science to work out why.
-This has now taken the capacity up to 20,877
+The newest stand opened in 2014 is called The Sir Elton John stand and it doesn't take Rocket Man Science to work out why.
+This has now taken the capacity up to 21,577.

 Being not far from the Town Centre you can use the car parks there, or otherwise its the usual match day car parks that spring up in nearby schools and industrial estates, as normal if you park on the street watch out for the parking restrictions etc.

-The train is usually a simple option but railworks are affecting the Southampton to London line on Saturday meaning that there is a replacement bus service from Southampton Central To the Aiport and the journey will now take almost 2 hrs or so to reach Clapham rather than the usual 1hr 15.
+The train is usually a simple option but railworks are affecting the Southampton to London line on Saturday meaning that there is a replacement bus service from Southampton Central To Eastleigh and the journey will now take almost 2 hrs or so to reach Waterloo rather than the usual 1hr 20.

-For those wanting to save money, it is cheaper to buy split tickets than just one return ticket, that will cost you £48.50 (£32.50 with network card) but if you buy a day return to Basingstoke and then a day return from Basingstoke to Watford that works out at only £45.70 (£30.60 with network card) It's only a saving of a few pounds, but better in your pocket than theirs.
+For those wanting to save money, it is cheaper to buy split tickets than just one return ) but if you buy a day return to Basingstoke £14.50 (£9.70 and then a day return from Basingstoke to Watford £41 (£28) that works out at about £55 (£37 with network card etc) It's only a saving of a few pounds, but better in your pocket than theirs.

-Watford Junction Station is about a 20 minute walk from the ground, you would be cutting it fine to take a train after 12.25am.
-Alternatively you can go to Waterloo, take the tube to Euston and then a train to Watford Junction, although this has just about the same travel time as the first route.
+Watford Junction Station is about a 20 minute walk from the ground, you would be cutting it fine to take a train after 11.25am.

-Independent providers Southampton Away Travel are doing coaches as normal and have space left, their trip includes food and drink and costs only £20.50, more inormation can be found at
+Independent providers Southampton Away Travel are doing coaches as normal and have space left, their trip includes food and drink and costs only £20.50, more information can be found at

 Eating Drinking Etc

-Given the availiability or lack of it in the ground its advisable to eat and drink before you get in, luckily enough being near the town centre there are plenty of outlets to let you do so, just behind the Vicarage Road end there is a retail street with plenty of takeaways etc as well as several pubs, the Oddfellows Arms always being popular wth away fans, walk another five minutes and you are right in the town Centre which has the usual selection of chain pubs etc
+Given the availability or lack of it in the ground its advisable to eat and drink before you get in, luckily enough being near the town centre there are plenty of outlets to let you do so, just behind the Vicarage Road end there is a retail street with plenty of takeaways etc as well as several pubs, the Oddfellows Arms always being popular with away fans, walk another five minutes and you are right in the town Centre which has the usual selection of chain pubs etc.

 Photo: Action Images